All

 The Unwritten Year

 In Bologna her mother handed her the tablet across the kitchen table, in a white box with the lid still creased.
-The tomato sauce moved in folds on the stove and the...
+The tomato sauce moved in folds on the stove and the window had gone soft with steam.
+Lucia ran her thumb along the...

 -